awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-cognitoauthorizer.md

 Define a Amazon Cognito User Pool authorizer\.

-For more information and examples, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.
+For more information and examples, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.

 ## Syntax<a name="sam-property-api-cognitoauthorizer-syntax"></a>